HorizenOfficial/horizen-migration/erc20-migration/README.md

 - ZTESTBackupVault.sol<br>
 Exposes methods to allow a central authority to load the balances to reward, and then proceed to distribute them.<br>
-A comulative hash of all the address+balances is calculated both offchain and onchain, allowing any external user to verify the fairness of the distribution.
+A cumulative hash of all the address+balances is calculated both offchain and onchain, allowing any external user to verify the fairness of the distribution.

 Usage: